 For many people, financial responsibilities may vary when they are in their 40s.
 While most of your liabilities are paid off, there might be a few instalments yet to be paid.
 But this does not mean that your responsibilities are over.

-To make sure that their dreams are well taken care of, even in your absence, a term insurance plan is necessary.
+What we can learn from Sharma sir is, if you want to protect your family’s dreams, even in your absence, a term insurance plan is necessary.
 If your child’s higher education is the only concern for you, then you have the liberty to customise your term plan accordingly.

 If you are in your 50s and still have not purchased a term insurance plan, now is the time to do so.
 While your children may be learning to be financially independent, you are nearing your retirement age.
 Also, health can take a severe hit in the late 50s, and you are prone to fall sick often.

 Previously, it was difficult for senior citizens to buy term insurance in India.
 Today, people above the age of 60 years can avail the benefits of the term plan.
 Term insurance for senior citizens can be used to pay off any outstanding financial liabilities, fund dependent children (if any), protect the spouse after death.
 However, there is a catch.
 Senior citizens need to have a clear medical record to avail term insurance plans.
+So, do check with the insurer before purchasing the policy.

 The following table gives an overview of the minimum and maximum age to purchase term insurance in India.